PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD012.md

 ## Solution

-You can also use the provided automatic Code Fix to change the `[DataType]` attribute argument to all possible mappings to choose from. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)
+You can also use the provided automatic Code Fixes to change the `[DataType]` attribute argument to one of the possible mappings. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)

 Change parameter type or IEC type in the `[DataType]` attribute to fit to each other.